gauravagnihotri/sd_car_lane_detect/README.md

 ##4.
 Conclusions

 1. The Lane Detection Project was successfully completed using openCV functions.
-Although the code is not optimized to detect lanes in challenging situations, it shows the implementation of basic concepts used in identifying left and right lanes.
+This project shows the implementation of basic concepts used in identifying left and right lanes.

 ##5.
 References: